exlennis/fomo-system/docs/05-maintenance/fomo-project-maintenance-log.md

-# FOMO Maintenance Log v01
+# FOMO Maintenance Log

-*A simple record of what I tried, what worked, what broke, and what I learned along the way.*
+A simple record of what I tried, what worked, what broke, and what I learned along the way.

-## About This Log

 ### Why Keep This Log
 This is my personal breadcrumb trail so I can: